Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 Propane gas is heavier than air and will sink to and collect at the lowest point.

-If propane is vented to the outside air, it will quickly dissipate with the slightest movement of air.
+If propane gas is vented to the outside air, it will quickly dissipate with the slightest movement of air.

 Conversely, if propane gas is vented into a sealed structure, with no air movement, the propane gas will collect on the floor and rise vertically as more propane is vented into the structure.